thomas-melville/myNotes/General/Career_Development/AI/prompt-engineering.md

 ## zero, single, few-shot learning approach

-zero - ask the model to perform a certain task and expecting the model to understand how it should answer and what is being asked.
+zero - ask the model to perform a certain task and expecting the model to understand how it should answer and what is being asked. prompt wont contain examples or demonstrations.

-few-shot - give some examples of the desired behaviour to it and only then asking it do to a task which is closely related to those examples.
+one/few-shot - give some examples of the desired behaviour to it and only then asking it do to a task which is closely related to those examples. provide examples/demonstrations in the prompt
+  The model takes the example and uses that to refine its output You can provide one or as many examples as you like

+chain-of-thought prompting
+  in your examples provide intermediate reasoning steps, not just the answer.
+  Combine it with few-shot to get better results.

+zero-shot chain of thought
+  Add "let's think step by step" to the end of your prompt

+## Meta prompting

+Advanced prompting technique, focuses on the structural and syntactical aspects of tasks and problems

+## Input parameters

+### Temperature

+This term defines the level of exploration by the LLM.
+0 - when you want reliability and predictability
+0.x - when you want variety
+I see it's defined in the REST API

+### Role

+You can structure your prompt using different roles: system, user and assistant.

+system gives the LLM some context user is the prompt from the user assistant is the model response

 ## 7 building blocks of Prompt Engineering